Indoqa/indoqa-react-redux/src/doc/Actions.md

 # Actions

-todo. basic information ...
+First, read the basic documentation of actions and action creators in [Redux](http://redux.js.org/docs/basics/Actions.html).
+Based on that we are suggesting the following best practices:

   * Always use constants for the `type` property.
+See [why](http://redux.js.org/docs/recipes/ReducingBoilerplate.html).
   * Use a `payload` property to store all information relevant for the reducer.
+This makes reducers look familiar as they always consume `action.payload`.
   * Use consistent naming for the action creator method and according action type.
 Convention is `VERB_PHRASE` respectively `verbPhrase()`.
   * Write action creator functions using the simplest possible es6 syntax.

 ## Supported action creator return types

+Using our middleware setup, we add support for asynchronous actions, store access and multiple action dispatching.
+The suitable middlewares are active depending on the return type of the action creator function:

 ### Plain objects as described in vanilla redux